PreviousView allNext

 In this post, we’ll explore how insurance for EVs compares to gas vehicles.
 Factors like repair costs, specialised parts, and advanced technology can all impact premiums.
 So, does going green mean paying more for car insurance?
 And how can Quashed help?
 Let’s take a look.

-The EV v Gas showdown: real insurance comparisons
+The EV versus Gas showdown: real insurance comparisons

 Case study 1: Tesla Model Y v Subaru Forester V Toyota RAV4 Hybrid